 Home visits are also an important method of engaging stakeholders.
 Students and their support people continue to seek support, but many have been unable to make it into the school to receive them.
-From food hampers to dropping off homework, home visits have become essential to connecting and communicating with stakeholders.
+From food hampers to dropping off homework, home visits have essential connecting become to and communicating with stakeholders.
 This year we designated three dates where all our staff participated in home visits to support home learners.
 Administration conduct home visits throughout the year when needed.

 Finally, we add the student services into our engagement model.
-We call this the triad of student support.
+We call this the